Bizzabo vs Cvent: A Comprehensive Comparison

 On-site is where the two platforms make different bets.

 No other event platform ships a comparable wearable.
-For organizers who want to increase networking volume and capture behavioral data passively, Klik is a genuine hardware moat.
+For organizers who want to increase networking volume and capture behavioral data passively, Klik is a genuine hardware advantage.

 Cvent takes a software-first approach.
 OnArrival handles check-in with on-demand badge printing, QR code scanning, and walk-in registration.
 It comes in two tiers: a self-service Event-in-a-Box kit and a fully staffed OnArrival 360 service with a dedicated Cvent Project Manager.